 These places do exist as we found one only 90 minutes north of Brisbane in the Sunshine Coast hinterland.

 In this guide I’m narrowing down what to do in Maleny, so you don’t miss out on experiencing the best of this charming town.
 Continue reading for the full list!

 Note: This post may contain affiliate links.
 Visit disclaimer for more information.

-One of the most instagrammable places is located in Maleny.
+A spectacular Maleny lookout and one of the most Insta-famous places on the Sunshine Coast is located in Maleny.
 If you haven’t heard of it, you may be surprised to know that it a native sour cherry tree that stands by itself in a grassy paddock on the outskirts of town.
-The sweeping views overlooking the Glass House Mountains is one of the major drawcards and why One Tree Hill is one of the most favoured destinations for wedding photography in this area.
+The sweeping views overlooking the Glass House Mountains is one of the significant drawcards and why One Tree Hill is one of the most favoured destinations for wedding photography in this area.

-NOTE: The Lone Tree is on private property, and you can not enter without permission.
+Important Note: One Tree Hill Maleny is on private property, and you can not enter without permission.
 You can admire and take pictures from the side of the road, but if you would like a closer look, the owner requests a $50 fee to enter the premises, which is donated to local charities.

 If you’d like a peek at what all the hype is about you will need to know how to get there, which can be a little tricky.
 The paddock is located on the left-hand side (travelling towards Maleny Botanic Gardens and Bird World) between 308 & 349 Mountain View Road, Maleny Sunshine Coast.

 2. GLASS HOUSE MOUNTAIN HIKES

 The Glass House Mountains are unmistakable, and as you travel around Maleny, they can be witnessed by many view-points.
 Formed 25-27 million years ago underground by molten rock geologists suggest that the land surface was 300-400 metres above the present level and over millions of years it has eroded to expose these amazing natural formations.